 Under certain circumstances, volunteer drivers may drive a minibus of up to 16 seats without category D1 entitlement.
 DVLA outlines the rules for such circumstances on the GOV.UK website (see Driving a minibus).

 Licences are normally valid until 70 years of age (the ’til 70 licence) unless restricted to a shorter duration for medical reasons.

 There is no upper age limit to licensing, but after 70 renewal is required every 3 years.

-Group 2 entitlement to drive lorries (category C) or buses (category D) is normally given to people over 21 and is valid until the age of 45.
-Group 2 licences issued since 19th January 2013 are valid for a maximum of five years.
-Group 2 licences must be renewed every 5 years or at age 45 whichever is the earlier until the age of 65 when they are renewed annually without an upper age limit.
+The minimum age for Group 2 entitlement to drive lorries (category C) is 21 and for buses (category D) is 24, unless the driver is undergoing or has passed the Driver Certificate of Competence (CPC) initial qualification which they can do at the age of 21.
+The Group 2 licensing entitlement is valid for a maximum of five years.
+Group 2 licences must be renewed every 5 years or at age 45, whichever is the earlier, until the age of 65 when they are renewed annually without an upper age limit.
 Shorter licences may be issued for medical reasons.

-There are exceptions, such as driving in the armed forces, and people of a minimum age of 18 can drive lorries and buses after gaining, or training towards, the Driver Certificate of Professional Competence (CPC).
+There are exceptions, such as driving in the armed forces, and people of a minimum age of 18 can drive lorries and buses after gaining, or training towards, the Driver CPC.